foldcat/oasync/README.md

 Note that the test uses 4 worker threads and are executed on-site on my computer with the CPU `13th Gen Intel(R) Core(TM) i5-13400F (16) @ 4.60 GHz`.
 Tests may fail running on a lower end device.

+It is also known that tests may report memory leak.
+These leaks are likely false positives and should be largely ignored.